-Listed below are links to other information resources found on the Web.
-Each bulleted name is followed by a brief description of the information found on the website.
+Listed below are links to nationwide information resources found on the Web.
+Each bulleted reference is followed by a brief description of the information found on the website.

 Agency for Toxic Substances and Disease Registry